 The Niagara River offers several ecological, recreational and economic beneficial water uses.
 It’s a source of drinking water, power generation, tourism, recreation, and supports over 1200 species (see Niagara River Ecology).
 When something interferes with the enjoyment of a water use, it’s called a beneficial use impairment or BUI.
 There are 14 potential BUIs identified in the GLWQA (common to all AOCs) that the RAP Team uses to focus restoration needs, track progress and report on success.

 When taken together, the status of all of the BUIs tell us the overall condition of the Niagara River AOC.
-For the Ontario side of the AOC, there are currently 6 BUIs that are deemed impaired and 8 that are not impaired.
+For the Ontario side of the AOC, there are currently 5 BUIs that are deemed impaired and 9 that are not impaired.
 Learn more and track our progress here.